- Analytical Methods for Global Policy Studies, offered from 2021, graduate level, course website.

-- Data Management and Research Life Cycle (Started from 2019, every spring, graduate, course website, currently offered in 2021 spring)
+- Data Management and Research Life Cycle, offered from 2019, graduate level, course website.

-- Philanthropy: Historical and Contemporary Approaches (Started from 2018, every fall, graduate, course website)
+- Philanthropy: Historical and Contemporary Approaches, offered from 2018, graduate level, course website.

-Natural Language Processing and Understanding in Policy and Nonprofit Studies, preparing for 2022 Spring.
+Natural Language Processing and Understanding in Policy and Nonprofit Studies.
 Prerequisites:

 - Computational Social Science Methods;